helm/charts/stable/cockroachdb/README.md

 ## Prerequisites Details
 * Kubernetes 1.8
-* PV support on the underlying infrastructure
+* PV support on the underlying infrastructure.
+[Docker for windows hostpath provisioner is not supported](https://github.com/cockroachdb/docs/issues/3184).
 * If you want to secure your cluster to use TLS certificates for all network communication, [Helm must be installed with RBAC privileges](https://github.com/kubernetes/helm/blob/master/docs/rbac.md)